 Drug reactions can be rapid and difficult to treat.
 If treatment starts very soon after a reaction is noticed, there may be a good chance for recovery.
-However, a severe reaction can lead to death very quickly.Continue to 5 of 7 below.
+Despite this, a severe reaction can lead to death very quickly.Continue to 5 of 7 below.

 05 of 07

 Distention and rupture in your horse’s stomach or intestines can cause serious problems.
 The first indications can appear as colic symptoms.
-Drinking or eating too much, parasite load, a twisting or telescoping of the intestine and other blockages can cause the intestine or stomach to rupture.
-Parasites can cause a weakening of the walls within the stomach and intestinal system.
+Drinking or eating too much, parasite load, a twisting or telescoping of the intestine, and other blockages can cause the intestine or stomach to rupture.
+Parasites can cause a weakening of the walls of the stomach and intestinal system.

-A horse may appear to have colic, and then suddenly improve.
-This is because the distention has ruptured and provided... some temporary relief of the pain.
-However, with the release of digestive contents into the horse’s abdominal cavity, death will follow within a few hours.
+A horse may appear to have colic and then suddenly improve.
+This is because the distention has ruptured and provided some... temporary relief of the pain.
+With the release of digestive contents into the horse’s abdominal cavity, though, death will follow within a few hours.

 06 of 07